curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 # The Last Idea

+*Existence is beautiful.
+I want to continue existing.*

 *~~Reality~~ Consciousness is a collective hallucination.*

 *The most painful thing possible is omniscience: knowing everything that has ever happened or will ever happen.*